roovo/obsidian-card-board/README.md

 You do not need to inclue the `#` character at the start of the tag when defining which tag shold be used for a column.

+#### Subtags
+If you specify a tag with a trailing `/` in the settings for the column, then the column will contain all tasks which have subtags of the tag, as well as those with the _base_ tag.

 #### Sub-tasks
 Tasks with sub-tasks that have matching tags will also appear on the board.

-#### Subtags
-If you specify a tag with a trailing `/` in the settings for the column, then the column will contain all subtags of the tag.

 #### Tag Properties
 If you want to give all the tasks on a page the same tag, you can put it in the